 This EOAT device is use to grasp cylindrical surfaces by utilizing a linear motion and a wedge shape to open or close metallic fingers to grasp the O.D. or I.D. of a part.

-5. O-ring Grippers
+5. O-Ring Grippers

 This end of arm tooling is a specialty device designed to handle O-ring seals.
-Similar in operation to a 3-jaw parallel gripper, the O-ring gripper has six or sometimes eight fingers that radially expand and grab the inside diameter of the O-ring.
+Similar in operation to a three-jaw parallel gripper, the O-ring gripper has six or sometimes eight fingers that radially expand and grab the inside diameter of the O-ring.
 Once stretched, the O-ring can be placed by the machine into a groove on the end a cylindrical shaft.